-If you are using modular channels, you must enable the Python 3.6 module stream on the client.
+If you are using modular channels with Rocky Linux 8, you must enable the Python 3.6 module stream on the client.
 If you do not provide Python 3.6, the installation of the Spacecmd package will fail.

 The AppStream repository provides modular packages.
 This results in the Uyuni Web UI showing incorrect package information.
 You cannot perform package operations such as installing or upgrading directly from modular repositories using the Web UI or API.